East Turkestan National Army: Structure

 General conscription of all races, except the Chinese, into the National Army was enforced in the Ili zone.

 Later, Sibo and Mongol battalions were upgraded to regiments.
 When Kazakh irregulars under Osman Batur defected to the Kuomintang in 1947, the Kazakh cavalry regiment of National Army also defected to Osman Batur.
 The motorized part of Army consisted of an Artillery Division, which included twelve cannons, two armoured vehicles, and two tanks.
 National aviation forces included forty-two airplanes, captured at a Kuomintang air base in Ghulja on 31 January 1945.
 All of them were damaged during the battle for the base.
 Some of the aircraft were repaired and put into service by Soviet military personnel in ETR.
-They participated in the battle between Ili rebels and the Kuomintang for Shihezi and Jinghe in September 1945.
+They participated in the battle between East Turkestan soldiers and the Kuomintang for Shihezi and Jinghe in September 1945.

 The battle resulted in the capture of both Kuomintang bases and oil fields in Dushanzi.
 During the battle, one more Kuomintang airplane was captured, and detachments of National Army reached Manasi River north of Ürümqi, which caused panic in the city.
 Government offices were evacuated to Kumul.
-An offensive on Xinjiang's capital was cancelled because of direct pressure from Moscow on Ili rebels' leadership, which agreed to follow orders from Moscow to begin peace talks with the Kuomintang and to cease fire on all frontiers.
-The first peace talks between Ili rebels and Kuomintang followed Chiang Kai-shek's speech on China State Radio offering "to peacefully resolve Xinjiang crisis" with the rebels.
+An offensive on Xinjiang's capital was cancelled because of direct pressure from Moscow on the ETR leadership, which agreed to follow orders from Moscow to begin peace talks with the Kuomintang and to cease fire on all frontiers.
+The first peace talks between the ETR and the Kuomintang followed Chiang Kai-shek's speech on China State Radio offering "to peacefully resolve Xinjiang crisis" with the rebels.
 The peace talks were mediated by the Soviet Union and started in Ürümqi on 14 October 1945.

 The National Army enlisted 25,000 to 30,000 troops.
 In accordance with the peace agreement with Chiang Kai-shek that was signed on 6 June 1946, that number was reduced to 11,000 to 12,000 troops and restricted to stations in only the Three Districts (Ili, Tarbaghatai and Altai) of northern Xinjiang.
 National Army detachments were also withdrawn from southern Xinjiang, leaving the strategic city of Aksu and opening the road from Ürümqi to the Kashgar region.
 That allowed the Kuomintang to send 70,000 troops from 1946 to 1947 and quell the rebellion in the Pamir Mountains.